 Return to top

 If there is an obvious injury the bird will most likely be in shock.
 Place the purple martin in a shoebox sized ventilated box with an old clean towel on the bottom and keep in a warm and quiet spot, out of the reach of children or pets, while you call and make arrangements to take the bird to a Wildlife Rehabilitation center ASAP that can care for and treat the birds injuries.
 Time is of the essence and we have links that can help you locate a rehabber near you.
+If you are unable to find a rehabber try calling your local state fish and game commission to locate a wildlife rehabber.
+You can also try calling your local animal care and control or even a local veterinarian.
+Though a local veterinarian may very well incur some costs, many times they may take care of the bird pro bono or at a decreased rate if you explain your situation.

 Return to top